 I designed and developed internal use web apps and internal/external websites.
 While I specialized in the design and UI/UX of each project, I also gained a lot of useful experience with C# and SQL.
 I was the UX watchdog on the team, and fought for the users in any way I could.

 I worked one-on-one with clients to bring their vision and purpose to life on each custom website.
 To do this I worked to balance the end user’s needs and the client’s requests.

 The independent game developer community in Louisville is a huge passion of mine.
-Game Dev Lou is a twice-monthly meetup and support group for local game developers.
-I have facilitated nearly every meeting, and to date I have helped to organize seven game jams (think hack-a-thons).
+The Lousville Game Creator's Meetup (formerly Game Dev Lou) is a twice-monthly meetup and support group for local game developers.
+I have facilitated nearly every meeting, and to date I have helped to organize 3-4 game jam events per year.

-In 2014 I began teaching a monthly game development workshop at Velocity Indiana, a co-working space, for youth ages 11-18 as part of their code education program.
+In 2017 I had a major role in the development and teaching of a free 6-week summer program at Warp Zone Louisville to give kids a taste of the many disciplines of game development including; coding, story, art & animation, music & sound, and game design.
+In 2014 I taught a monthly game development workshop at Velocity Indiana, a co-working space, for youth ages 11-18 as part of their code education program.

 In summer 2015 I helped to found the 501(c)(3) non-profit 'Louisville Makes Games, Inc.'.
 As a director of LMG, I strive to continue the momentum of Louisville's growing game development career opportunities.